brade31919/homework5/README.md

 ## Overview

 Recently, deep learning achieved impressive performance on classification benchmarks such as [MNIST](http://yann.lecun.com/exdb/mnist/), [Cifar10](https://www.cs.toronto.edu/~kriz/cifar.html), and [ImageNet](http://www.image-net.org/challenges/LSVRC/) challenges.
 Starting from AlexNet, the network architecture grows deeper and deeper(Inception, VGG16, ResNet, etc.), and many advanced techniques were introduced (relu, batchnorm, skip connection, bottleneck).
-In this homework, we are going to implement simple classifyer on the Cifar10 dataset, which consists 50000 training and 10000 testing images (32x32 color images) in 10 classes.
+In this homework, we are going to implement simple classifier on the Cifar10 dataset, which consists 50000 training and 10000 testing images (32x32 color images) in 10 classes.
 With many convenient deep learning frameworks ([Tensorflow](https://www.tensorflow.org/), [Pytorch](http://pytorch.org/), [Caffe2](https://caffe2.ai/), and [MXNet](https://mxnet.apache.org/)), implementing deep convolution neural network (CNN) with parallel computing from either CPU or GPU becomes much easier.
 In this homework, you need to implement a simple data provider for the Cifar10 dataset, a CNN model, and a training and testing process.

 ## Requirement